 Children will almost certainly want to visit the Jurassic Museum at Lastres and hunt for fossilized dinosaur footprints on La Griega beach just below.

 The Picos de Europa are perhaps an even greater draw than beaches.
 The snow-topped mountains offer a classic walk along the Cares defile, and high glacial lakes above Covadonga.

 For walking, though, your local area is easier on the legs and just as satisfying, with the peaks glistening in the distance, turning pink in the setting sun.
 And closer than Picos for hikes is Sierra del Sueve, home to the unique Asturcon horse.

 Local Arriondas town itself is a very pleasant place for walks along the river.
 The broad River Sella is best known these days for kayaking and river rafting and you can rent boats very easily at any time of year, with children accompanied by monitors.
 Arriondas has a train station for the little FEVE train that goes all the way (albeit slowly) to the coast at Llanes.

 The town has everything you need by way of shops and other practicalities, and a Saturday market.
 There are two Michelin-starred restaurants in Arriondas, although our recommendations for dining out would be more authentic, cheaper and just as good: a local cider establishment (there’s so much to say about this area that we almost forget to point out that you are in Cider Country), and the restaurant overlooking the river at a grand old hotel.

-Rustical Travel clients can use the free WiFi at the hotel, whether you order a drink or not.
+Rustical Travel clients can use the free WiFi at the hotel.
 This is a useful facility for the months when there's no WiFi at AT24.